dkz2r/latex-novice-academic-publishing/episodes/02-document-structure.md

 The `\` character is used to escape other characters in latex, so it's not possible to escape it in the same way.
 Instead, you can use `\textbackslash` to produce a backslash in your document.

+`\\` does have a use however, by creating line breaks in our document.
+Generally you want to avoid using this command (except in very specific cases, which we will talk about later) as it can lead to formatting issues in your document.
+Better to use paragraphs and line breaks.

 :::